 Their reviewers call GoMarble “a reporting and creative-intel layer, not a measurement platform” and say to look elsewhere for incrementality.
 Sentrum ships blended MER, diminishing-returns curves, an incrementality estimator, and cannibalization detection — included, not “coming soon.”

 GoMarble tiers by ad spend — $99 to $299/mo, with Pro raised $99 → $139, the free tier discontinued in Oct 2025, and tasks metered at 3–20 credits each.
-Sentrum is flat $19/$39/$79 with no credit meter — your good month never raises your tool bill.
+Sentrum is flat monthly pricing that never scales with your ad spend — your good month never raises your tool bill.

 Every GoMarble cell below traces to their own published pages or verified third-party reviews, checked June 2026.
 If we couldn't verify a claim, it isn't here.